 What are our objectives in life?
 Recognition?
 Wealth?
 Achievement?
 Behind any notional goal, the real objective is to be happy.

 Legatum seeks those people who see the organisation as an opportunity to give, to grow and to share a noble calling in creating prosperity in global economies.
-While each position will require certain functional abilities, candidates who find success at Legatum share our corporate values of integrity, humility, commitment, diligence and bring a spirit of entrepreneurship and individual responsibility to everything that they do.
+While each position will require certain functional abilities, candidates who find success at Legatum share our core virtues, which include: integrity, humility, grit, giver, drive, positive, builder and excellence and elegance.
 Read our Compensation Philosophy below to learn more.

-At present there are no vacancies at Legatum, but we are always on the lookout for great talent to help drive the firm towards its vision of seeing a more prosperous world.
-If you are interested in registering your interest in joining the firm, please send your CV along with a cover note to firstname.lastname@example.org.
+We are always on the lookout for people with great talent and virtue to join the firm and help drive it towards its vision of seeing a more prosperous world.
+If you are interested in registering your interest in joining the firm, please send your CV along with a cover note to email@example.com.

 The Legatum Compensation Philosophy